 In 1832, Cornelia and Pierce Connelly moved to Natchez, Mississippi due to Pierce’s assignment as the rector of the Holy Trinity Episcopal Church.
 Natchez was very different from their home city Philadelphia.
 Located on the banks of the Mississippi River, Natchez was an important port city in the antebellum South.
-Natchez’s proximity to many plantations allowed it to become one of the southern cities that operated as a center of slave trade besides New Orleans, Louisiana.
-Pierce acted as rector of the Holy Trinity Church.
-Cornelia’s role as rector’s wife required her to be welcoming to the community and followers of her husband’s church while Pierce worked to meet the spiritual needs of his congregation and attracted others to join the parish.
-The Connellys’ role as parents began in Natchez when Cornelia gave birth to their first child, Mercer Connelly, on 17 December 1832.
-Their second child, Adeline Maria Duval was born on 6 March 1835.
+Natchez’s proximity to many plantations allowed it to become one of the major southern cities that operated as a center of slave trade besides New Orleans, Louisiana.
+This new home would be far different from the life they had experienced in Philadelphia; Natchez’s economy thrived on “King Cotton,” as the city was surrounded by large cotton plantations, worked by enslaved people.

 Click here to download a detailed timeline of Cornelia in Natchez juxtaposed with then-current events.